VladisAga/rsschool-cv/cv.md

   - billiard
   - and many others

-You can find me on:\
+You can find me in:\
 [Telegram](https://t.me/DarkVladius)\
 [VK](https://vk.com/beerisgoodforhealth)